 Welcome to this evening's concert.
-We are delighted to be back in the Music Hall, and with our Music Director Thomas Søndergård at the helm
+We are delighted to have our Music Director Thomas Søndergård at the helm, the first of four visits to the Orchestra he will make during this Spring/Summer season.

 We open with the world premiere of Into The Living Mountain by the winner of our 2019:20 Composers' Hub, Carlijn Metselaar.
 As Scotland's National Orchestra it is our privilege to support the development and talent of young composers.
 One of the ways in which we do this is through our Composers' Hub scheme, which offers up to five young composers each year the opportunity to work with and compose for the RSNO, receiving mentorship from Scottish composer Stuart MacRae and guest composers including Oliver Searle and Roxanna Panufnik.
 We are very grateful to RSNO New Works Patron Susie Thomson and the Ambache Charitable Trust for their support of this performance of Into The Living Mountain.